Eupinivora hamartopenis

 Eupinivora hamartopenis is a species of moth of the family Tortricidae.
 It is found in Durango, Mexico.

 The length of the forewings is 7.5–8.5 mm for males and 8.5–9 mm for females.
-The ground colour of the forewings is whitish in the form of a longitudinal fascia extending from near the base to the middle of the wing.
-The remainder of the wing is dark orange ferruginous to golden orange.
-The hindwings are pale greyish brown.

 The larvae probably feed on Pinus species.

 Etymology

 The species name is derived from Greek hamarto (meaning sin, error) and penis or intromittent organ.